This is a beginning to intermediate level course. After completing this course, mental health professionals will be able to:

 It is likely that depression is such a common post-traumatic symptom because trauma has effects on the biological and psychosocial environments that are similar to those factors leading to depression when trauma is not present.
 Trauma may serve as the stressor for people with a biological diathesis for depression.
 In addition, some of trauma’s effects on brain functioning appear to include a lowering of levels of serotonin and dopamine, both neurotransmitters implicated in the occurrence of depression.
 Trauma is often psychosocially isolating; reduced social support is a known psychosocial risk factor for depression.
 Trauma frequently involves loss and grief, which when prolonged can increase risk of moving from non-complicated bereavement to depressed mood.

 Trauma exposure has not been directly implicated in the development of manic episodes or bipolar disorder.
-However, for a number of people, manic episodes are themselves traumatic and frightening, and a person with a history of bipolar manic episodes may present with trauma-related symptoms arising from these experiences.
+However, for a number of people, manic episodes or initial psychotic breaks are themselves traumatic and frightening, and a person with a history of bipolar manic episodes may present with trauma-related symptoms arising from these experiences.
 Because current thinking about bipolar disorders is that they are primarily biological in their etiology, psychotherapists often overlook how the person who has experienced a manic episode may find that experience the cause of additional symptoms that may be overlooked given the narrow lens placed on persons with this diagnosis by current etiological paradigms.

 Additionally, persons with a trauma history may receive a bipolar diagnosis in error when a simplistic set of criteria is used to arrive at a diagnosis.
 It is not uncommon for trauma survivors to non-manically meet several of the criteria for a manic episode, including long episodes of little sleep, compulsive behaviors such as over-spending or sexual compulsivity, and pressured speech, all arising from extremely heightened anxiety stemming from trauma exposure.
 Careful attention to the affective flavor of these episodes is useful in distinguishing post-traumatic from manic symptoms.
 Because anecdotal evidence suggests that in many parts of the U.S. today bipolar disorder has become a default diagnosis by psychopharmacologists, trauma-aware assessment is essential to making the careful differential diagnosis.